 2. Another pesticide option is to use a systemic insecticide like imidacloprid (click for sources) that poisons the sap of the azalea.
-They can be applied around the roots of azaleas in spring, when growth begins, to achieve season-long control.
+They can be applied around the roots of azaleas, after flowering, to achieve season-long control.
 This is usually the easiest method to achieve control.

 It is much easier to manage azalea lacebugs in spring or summer than it is in August!